The best hotels in Himara

 The isolation is real.
 You're 20 minutes by car from Saranda and 45 minutes from Dhermi Beach.
 There are no restaurants outside the resort worth mentioning, and the beach below requires a 15-minute drive down a rough access road.
 Come here if the entire point is to decompress and stay on-property.
 It's not the place to base yourself for exploring the coast.

-Himara's best neighborhoods
+Himara's best hotel regions

 Dhermi is where you should start looking.
 The beach is the best on this coast, the village has actual character, and the hotels range from smart boutiques to proper luxury villas.
 If Dhermi's full or over budget, Himara Town and Borsh are solid fallbacks.